getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 #### addInlineCss(css, [options])

 Let's you add a string of CSS inside an inline style tag.
 Useful for initialization or anything dynamic.
+To inline a regular asset file's content, see the `{'loading': 'inline'}` option of the `addCss()` and `css()` methods.

 #### addJs(asset, [options])

 This method will add assets to the list of JavaScript assets.
 The priority defaults to 10 if not provided.
 A higher number means it will display before lower priority assets.
-The pipeline attribute controls whether or not this asset should be included in the combination/minify pipeline.
+The `pipeline` option controls whether or not this asset should be included in the combination/minify pipeline.
+If not pipelined, the `loading` option controls whether the asset should be rendered as a link to an external script file or whether its contents should be inlined inside an inline script tag.

 #### addInlineJs(javascript, [options])

 Let's you add a string of JavaScript inside an inline script tag.
 Useful for initialization or anything dynamic.
+To inline a regular asset file's content, see the `{'loading': 'inline'}` option of the `addJs()` and `js()` methods.

 #### addDirJs(directory)